“Who just joined the call?”

 OnSIP customers can also host five-way video conference calls right from our web or desktop app.
-From the app menu's conference tab, simply enter a descriptive name for the video conference and click on the conference call button.
+Click on the arrow button next to Start New Call, and then select Start Video Conference.
+Enter a descriptive name for the video conference and click on Start Conference.
 That will immediately launch the call.

 To join your video conference, all coworkers need to do is log into the app themselves, navigate to the conference section, and type in the exact name of your video conference.
 They’ll then appear in your video call.
-You can even invite external callers to join your video conference by sending them the unique Conference Sharing Link (found at the bottom of the screen with the other call control options).
+You can even invite external callers to join your video conference by sending them the unique Conference Sharing Link (found on your screen with the other call control options).
 Even though these callers are not a part of your OnSIP account, all they have to do is navigate to the link in their browsers.
 From there, they’ll be able to video call into your conference!

 This is a convenient option for when you have recurring video calls: For the next call, simply type in the same conference name or navigate to the same URL to restart the video conference.